Virginia Tech® home

 Environmental Health and Safety actively promotes a positive, responsible, integrated safety culture at all levels of the university community, advocates providing a safe and healthy living, learning, and working environment for all, and assists departments with complying with regulations and mandates.
 This university office is responsible for ensuring that all university employees receive the required training under federal and state regulations and other non-regulatory agency guidelines.

-Virginia Tech’s Human Research Protection Program uses industry standard training required at peer universities and federal research institutions.
+Virginia Tech’s Human Research Protection program uses industry standard training required at peer universities and federal research institutions.
 The Collaborative Institutional Training Initiative training is transferrable and meets requirements for collaborative or multi-site studies.
 If a researcher has previously taken human protection training either at Virginia Tech or at another institution, they can affiliate with Virginia Tech through their account to transfer completed courses without retaking them.

 Virginia Tech’s Institutional Biosafety Committee provides oversight of research that involves the use of biohazardous agents, including recombinant and/or synthetic nucleic acid molecules.
 The committee is charged with the planning and implementation of the campus Biosafety Program with a purpose to ensure the health and safety of all personnel working with biohazardous agents.

-National Institutes of Health (NIH)
+National Institutes of Health

-The National Institutes of Health (NIH) has established a new training requirement in the Responsible Conduct of Research (RCR) for individuals receiving support through NIH Institutional Research Training Grants, Individual Fellowship Awards, Career Development Awards (Institutional and Individual), Research Education Grants, Dissertation Research Grants, and any other program that requires such training as identified in the NIH Funding Opportunity Announcement.
+The National Institutes of Health (NIH) has established a training requirement in RCR for individuals receiving support through NIH Institutional Research Training Grants, Individual Fellowship Awards, Career Development Awards (Institutional and Individual), Research Education Grants, Dissertation Research Grants, and any other program that requires such training as identified in the NIH Funding Opportunity Announcement.

-National Science Foundation(NSF)
+National Science Foundation

-National Institute of Food and Agriculture, USDA(NIFA)
+National Institute of Food and Agriculture

-The training requirement mandates that all participants including all; program directors, faculty, undergraduate students, graduate students, postdoctoral researchers, and any staff participating in the research project receive appropriate training in the responsible and ethical conduct of research (RCR).
-The new RCR training requirement is applicable to all awards subject to the USDA NIFA February 2013 Terms and Conditions (PDF) or subsequent Terms and Conditions that contain the RCR training requirement
+The U.S. Department of Agriculture National Institute of Food and Agriculture (USDA NIFA) requires all participants including all; program directors, faculty, undergraduate students, graduate students, postdoctoral researchers, and any staff participating in the research project to receive appropriate training in the responsible and ethical conduct of research.
+The new RCR training requirement is applicable to all awards subject to the USDA NIFA February 2013 Terms and Conditions (PDF) or subsequent Terms and Conditions that contain the RCR training requirement.